Five Crosses Midwinter Hike North York Moors Challenge Walk

 5. York Cross

 From Goathland, we head south-west to the Roman Road across Wheeldale, the best preserved in Britain, from where we follow the line of the Roman Road to reach the medieval Mauley Cross in the vast Cropton Forest.
-We then turn eastwards to reach the dramatic glacial meltwater channel of Newton Dale Gorge and then the famous Hole of Horcum, before we reach Malo Cross, a 17th Century wayside cross.
-We then head northwards to reach one of England’s oldest crosses, the 10th Century Lilla Cross high on Fylingdales Moor.
+We then turn eastwards to reach the dramatic glacial meltwater channel of Newton Dale Gorge and then the famous Hole of Horcum, before we reach Malo Cross, an early 17th Century wayside cross.
+We then head northwards to reach one of England’s oldest crosses, the 7th Century Lilla Cross high on Fylingdales Moor.
 We then follow an ancient traders’ route across the moors passing two more crosses – Ann’s Cross and York Cross – before heading back into Goathland.

 It is a demanding walk that requires a good level of fitness and so must be approached with preparation and training, but it is also a rewarding walk that will be remembered for many years as we walk from dawn to dusk on the shortest day of the year, visiting prehistoric burial mounds, standing stones and defensive ditches, Roman Roads and medieval moorland crosses.